 #5.
 Cute Cloth Doll

-Your child may need a little bit of help with this cute cloth doll from crazy little projects, but the finished doll is well worth the effort.
+Your child may need a little bit of help with this cute cloth doll template and instructions from Crazy Little Projects, but the finished doll is well worth the effort.

 #6.
 No Sew Quiet Book